wenerme/wener/notes/db/kv/redis/redis-conf.md

 # etc.
 list-compress-depth 0

-# Sets have a special encoding in just one case: when a set is composed
+# Sets have a special encoding when a set is composed
 # of just strings that happen to be integers in radix 10 in the range
 # of 64 bit signed integers.
 # The following configuration setting sets the limit in the size of the
 # set in order to use this special memory saving encoding.
 set-max-intset-entries 512

+# Sets containing non-integer values are also encoded using a memory efficient
+# data structure when they have a small number of entries, and the biggest entry
+# does not exceed a given threshold.
+These thresholds can be configured using
+# the following directives.
+set-max-listpack-entries 128
+set-max-listpack-value 64

 # Similarly to hashes and lists, sorted sets are also specially encoded in
 # order to save a lot of space.
 This encoding is only used when the length and